 To help you learn more about compulsive eating, we’ve created a factual guideline.
 We are here to assist you and this is why we’ll also include information about what may be done in order to get a handle on this common problem.

 If you have the classic signs of compulsive eating, it’s probably pretty safe to say that you suffer from this problem.
 If you recognize yourself in these next few paragraphs, it may be time to get some help.
 You don’t need to have every symptom – having a few or almost all may indicate that you are a compulsive eater.

-If you routinely continue eating, even after you’ve reached the “full” stage, it’s a sign that there is an issue.
+If you routinely continue overeating, even after you’ve reached the “full” stage, it’s a sign that there is an issue.

 As well, if you find yourself noshing even when you’re not actually hungry on a physical level, you should know that this is a classic signal that compulsive eating is an issue.
 Those who eat while they are alone or take care to hide some of their overeating from others are also exhibiting signs of this eating problem.

 Shame and guilt after overeating are also a signal that something is wrong.
 If you consider yourself to be odd because you eat the way that you do (and because you feel so emotional after over-eating), it is likely that you have a compulsive eating problem.

 The most classic symptom of compulsive eating is a feeling of being driven to consume food.
 In other words, you may feel that you’re not in control of what you’re doing.
 You may describe the feeling of needing to overeat as being “taken over”, as though some external force is pushing you to do what you do.